jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/organization/policies.md

 In this section,
 you will find two tables.
-The first one allows you to define values for six policies within your organization.
+The first one allows you to define values for seven policies within your organization.
 The first four policies specify the conditions for the temporary acceptance of vulnerabilities;
-the other two,
+the next two,
-for breaking the build.
+for breaking the build;
+and the last one, for defining an inactivity period for the platform usage.
 Below we explain each of the
-six policies you can set up.
+seven policies you can set up.
 You can hover your cursor over the icon with the letter _i_ next to a policy to see the